Skip to Main Content

 While serving on the Second Judicial District, Judge Bunn presided over a grand jury, arraignment, and trial of charges brought against local newspapers for violation of the "midnight assassination law".
 These charges were brought against the newspapers for their detailed coverage of the botched execution of convicted murderer William Williams in 1906.
 Minnesota's midnight assassination law restricted coverage of state executions to only the bare statement of the facts.
 The extensive coverage of Williams' disastrous execution eventually led to the abolition of capital punishment by the Minnesota Legislature in 1911.
 (See John Bessler, "The 'Midnight Assassination Law' and Minnesota's Anti-Death Penalty Movement", 22 William Mitchell Law Review 577 (1996)).

-Bunn was appointed Associate Justice of the Minnesota Supreme Court in January of 1911 by Governor Eberhart to succeed Justice Edwin Jaggard following his unexpected death.
+Bunn was appointed Associate Justice of the Minnesota Supreme Court in January of 1911 by Governor A.O.
+Eberhart to succeed Justice Edwin Jaggard following his unexpected death.
 This judicial term expired January 6, 1913, on which date Bunn was subsequently appointed to fill the vacancy created by Associate Justice Calvin Brown's appointment as Chief Justice.
 Bunn was elected to the full 6-year term in 1914, and died in office on October 9, 1918.

 You may read more about the life and work of Justice Bunn in the Minnesota Supreme Court Historical Society's book: Testimony: Remembering Minnesota’s Supreme Court Justices, which is the source of this brief biography.